SUSE/rmt/README.md

 ### Packaging

+**Notes:**

-The package is built in the OBS at: https://build.opensuse.org/package/show/systemsmanagement:SCC:RMT/rmt-server
+* The package is built in OBS at: https://build.opensuse.org/package/show/systemsmanagement:SCC:RMT/rmt-server
+* To update the version of RMT, you will have to change the following files:
+  * `Makefile`
+  * `lib/rmt.rb`
+  * `package/rmt-server.spec`

 1. Checkout/update OBS working copy:
       * If the OBS project is not checked out, check out working copy of OBS project into a separate directory, e.g.: